hirokawa/RTKLIB/readme.txt

         SP3-d format for precise ephemerides supported.
         CPU usage much improved in SD to DD conversion for ambiguity resolution.
         OpenBLAS linked instead of Intel MKL for fast-matrix computation.
-        Option QZSS LEX and Input STEC for ionos-correction no longer supported.
+        Option QZSS LEX and Input STEC for ionospheric-correction no longer supported.
         Option Input ZTD for troposphere correction no longer supported.
         AP RTKPOST_WIN64 and RTKPOST_MKL deleted.
     SRCTBLBROWS: